OHDSI/ShinyDeploy/PCEvalidation/www/shinyDescription.md

 ### Information

-This shiny application contains the results of [add information about the study].
+This shiny application contains the results of the study externally valdiating the PCE prognostic model across the OHDSI network.

 During manuscript development and the subsequent review period, these results are considered under embargo and should not be disclosed without explicit permission and consent from the authors.

 Below are links for study-related artifacts that have been made available as part of this study: